© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Prehistoric cairnfield and associated field system on Stainton Fell, 330m south of The Knott is a scheduled monument protected by Historic England under reference 1019430.
 View the official record →

-Prehistoric cairnfield and associated field system on Stainton Fell, 330m south of The Knott is a Bronze Age monument complex located in Cumberland, England.
+Prehistoric cairnfield and associated field system on Stainton Fell is a Bronze Age landscape monument situated in Cumberland, approximately 330 metres south of The Knott.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1019430.

 Prehistoric cairnfield and associated field system on Stainton Fell, 330m south of The Knott is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1019430.